PrestaShop/prestashop-flashlight/README.md

 ## Developing a module with RW (known Linux issue)

 The [develop-a-module](https://github.com/PrestaShop/prestashop-flashlight/tree/main/examples/develop-a-module) example is provided as a local environment for a developer.
-At PrestaShop we could successfully use it with Mac OSx and Windows, but due to the nature of the Docker implementation on Linux (no virtualization), we could not yet allow the module to write content from PrestaShop to the host.
+At PrestaShop, we could successfully use it with Mac OSx and Windows, but due to the nature of the Docker implementation on Linux (no virtualization), we could not yet allow the module to write content from PrestaShop to the host.
 Will keep you posted here, feel free to suggest your ideas in this project issues.

 ## Api calls within a docker network